5 Types of Clay for Skincare

 It is important to note that the tools used to prepare the mask should never contain metal since that would reduce the benefits of the clay.
 We suggest that the tools used contain materials such as glass, wood, porcelain or clay.
-In addition, the water used to mix the clay should be free of chlorine, to further accentuate their properties.
+In addition, the water used to mix the clay should be free of chlorine, to further accentuate its properties.
 Of course, you could mix the clay with an infusion of green tea that helps eliminate toxins from the skin and have antibacterial and healing properties.
 The clay, as already previously mentioned, may be mixed with essential oil instead of water.
-A mask in combination with aromatherapy, provide benefits not only to the skin but also to the senses.
+A mask in combination with aromatherapy provides benefits not only to the skin but also to the senses.

 Types of clay

-The white clay or kaolinite contains a high percentage of silica and alumina and is considered higher purity, soliendose used in facial treatments removes toxins and dead skin cells, helping to regenerate the skin, preventing aging and improving the skin's texture and elasticity.
+- The white clay or kaolinite contains a high percentage of silica and alumina and is considered higher purity, soliendose used in facial treatments removes toxins and dead skin cells, helping to regenerate the skin, preventing aging and improving the skin's texture and elasticity.
 It is ideal for all skin types (even sensitive).

-Green clay is highly antiseptic.
+- Green clay is highly antiseptic.
 Particularly appreciated not only for its minerals but also for its power of absorption and its anti-inflammatory, detoxifying and balancing properties.
 It is ideal for oily skin that is prone to acne, black spots or dilation.

-The red clay is most often used to treat the body and hair.
+- The red clay is most often used to treat the body and hair.
 It purifies the scalp and helps with circulation problems, cellulite and fluid retention due to its high content of iron oxide.
 It stimulates the regeneration process of the skin.

-The yellow clay is rich in magnesium and iron.
+- The yellow clay is rich in magnesium and iron.
 It is used as a stimulating and refreshing treatment.
 Yellow clay oxygenates the skin thanks to its high water content.
 It is ideal for dry skin.

-Pink clay is rich in minerals, silica and iron oxide.
+- Pink clay is rich in minerals, silica and iron oxide.
 This clay is a mixture of red clay and white clay.
 It is often used as a facial mask for its purifying, antioxidant, decongestant, soothing and regenerating effects.
 It is ideal for sensitive and dehydrated skin due to its softness and its properties to repair connective tissue.

 At Ecco Verde you will find organic clay masks, by brands such as Kart.
 In addition, we offer clay sponges, by the brand The Konjac Sponge Company.
 You are more than welcome to take a look at our products!